openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 A new admission hook for [OpenShift Kubernetes API Server](https://github.com/openshift/kubernetes/tree/master/openshift-kube-apiserver/admission) will be added for handling the following:
 1. In case a user specifies more than a single `openshift.io/enabled-shared-cpus` resource, it rejects the pod request with an error explaining the user how to fix its pod spec.
-2. It adds an annotation `cpu-shared.crio.io` that will be used to tell the runtime that a shared cpus were requested.
+2. It adds an annotation `cpu-shared.crio.io` that will be used to tell the runtime that shared cpus were requested.
-For every container requested for shared cpus, it adds and annotation with the following scheme:
+For every container requested for shared cpus, it adds an annotation with the following scheme:
 `cpu-shared.crio.io/<container name>`
 In addition, the `cpu-shared.crio.io` annotation needs to be added under the performance-runtime [allowed_annotation](https://github.com/openshift/cluster-node-tuning-operator/blob/master/assets/performanceprofile/configs/99-runtimes.conf#L20)

 #### CRI-O
-CRI-O should update with a new performance hook to support the shared-cpu logic.
+CRI-O will be updated to add a new performance hook to support the shared-cpu logic.
 CRI-O should update with the configuration of the shared cpus.
 ```toml
 [crio.runtime]